IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

     }
 }
 ```
+> Note : To send our email, we used the **Swift Mailer** library, which you can read about in the [Symfony documentation](http://symfony.com/doc/current/email.html).
+Don't forget to configure it before usage.

 The `setDefaultParameters` function allows us to define our parameters.
-In our cas, we just need one parameter : the email adress.
+In our case, we just need one parameter : the adress to which we will send the email.

 ```php
 /**